Bucketlist Travels logo

 Viator Logo

-First time in Venice?
+Short visit to Venice?
 Maximize your time in the city with a full-day itinerary that ticks off all the most memorable attractions.
-Stroll across the Rialto Bridge and browse the lively Rialto fish market, then hop aboard a traditional gondola for a romantic cruise along the Grand Canal.
-Next, access St. Mark’s Basilica and gaze in awe at the stunning gold mosaics.
-Finally, enjoy skip-the-line entrance to the grandiose Doge’s Palace.
-This small-group tour is limited to 20 people ensuring a personalized experience.
+Hop aboard a traditional gondola for a romantic cruise along the Grand Canal.
+Skip the line access to St. Mark’s Basilica to see the stunning gold mosaics.
+Enjoy skip-the-line entrance to the grandiose Doge’s Palace and don't miss a stroll across the Rialto Bridge and browse the lively Rialto fish market.

 Tour supplied by: